 High School Academics

-The Khabele School is a candidate school* for the International Baccalaureate Diploma Programme.
-We are pursuing authorization as an IB World School.
+The Khabele School is now an IB World School offering the Diploma Programme.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that The Khabele School believes is important for our students.
-Read more about Khabele & International Baccalaureate here.

 At the Khabele High School, we intend that all students demonstrate the “5 Attributes of Success” upon graduation.
 These 5 attributes are the Khabele School’s mission “on the ground.”
 They were distinguished by envisioning the capacities of graduates who embody the school’s mission.
 Our curriculum, hiring policies, teacher training, parent education, student services, and programming are based on the development of these 5 attributes in our students: Well-Being; Environmental/Cultural Awareness; Self-Generating Learner; Self Expression; Leadership.

 Foundational to our academic structure is our advisory curriculum.
 Much more than a home room, a Khabele advisory creates a small scale support structure for academic and personal success.
 The advisor serves as a first point of communication between a child’s teachers and their parents.
 Advisors deliver a school-designed character development curriculum that has our students write mission statements, set goals, and conduct holistic self-evaluations.
-Each semester, the student’s advisor oversees planning and implementation of a weeklong independent project.
 Through advisory all school members are joined by community dialogs and shared activities.
 Furthermore, through advisory and its community service project called the “One-for-One Program” students take part in community service that connects them to the world at large.

 By the Numbers